cufyorg-archive/framework/docs/_fragments/util/stringz.md

 <br>

-- `any(String, CharSequence...)` returns the first query from the provided query in the provided string.
+- `any(String, CharSequence...)` returns the first query from the provided queries found in the provided string.
 <br><br>
 ```java
     String string = "abcd";